charleyarby/AirComments/README.md

 #### POST /song/:song_id/comments
-Add a comment in the comments collection for the specific song JSON Object goes in the body
+Add a comment in the comments collection for the specific song.
+JSON Object goes in the body.

 **Body**